For a quarter century, Special Agent Karen Mory has worked to dismantle preconceptions and stereotypes in her own life as well as those of offenders.

-“Having a female agent on the team makes transporting and searching female suspects/inmates more comfortable in a public setting for both the agents and the female being searched or transported.
-The likelihood of false accusations of inappropriate actions by male agents diminishes significantly.
-Dignitary protection of a female VIP, when they need to access gender specific facilities, is easily facilitated.
-Getting the door opened for a ‘knock and talk’ is successful more frequently when a female agent is sent in undercover clothing to do the knock.
-Again, people on the wrong side of the law usually do not see a female as a cop or as a threat, so they open the door,” she said.
+“Having a female agent on the team makes transporting and searching female suspects/inmates more comfortable in a public setting.
+The likelihood of false accusations against male agents diminishes significantly.
+Dignitary protection of a female VIP, when they need to access gender specific facilities, is easier.
+Getting the door opened for a ‘knock and talk’ is successful more frequently when a female agent is sent in undercover.
+People on the wrong side of the law usually do not see females as a threat, so they open the door,” she said.

-“When handling female confidential informants, it is preferable to have a female handler at least co-managing the female informant for the same reasons just stated.
-Also, having a woman’s perspective and communication style seems to elicit more information from the female informants and the informant trusts that the agent can see her perspective as a woman.
-Even when a female confidential informant tries to manipulate through flirtation or looks to garner sympathy from a male agent, a female agent can identify those tactics readily and address them immediately.
-When SSU develops female citizen informants during escape or fugitive cases that are willing to point out locations for our suspect, having a female agent to accompany them and continue to talk them into assisting is helpful.
-The female informant will perceive that a woman understands their love and devotion to their family member or significant other and do not see us as a threat to their loved one, but someone who wants to help and bring their loved one in safely.”
+“When handling female confidential informants, it is preferable to have a female handler at least co-managing the female informant.
+Also, having a woman’s perspective and communication style seems to elicit more information from the female informants.
+The informant trusts the agent can see her perspective as a woman.
+When a female confidential informant tries to manipulate or garner sympathy from a male agent, a female agent can spot those tactics and address them immediately.
+When SSU develops female citizen informants during escape or fugitive cases, and they are willing to point out locations for our suspect, having a female agent is helpful.
+The female informant believes a woman understands their love and devotion to their family member or significant other.
+They do not see us as a threat, but someone who wants to help.”

-Children and family members of offenders tend to look to the female agents when serving warrants.
+Children, family members tend to look to the female agents

 “I have also seen how having a female agent in warrant service can have a positive effect on young girls in the home or in the community.
 They ask me a lot of questions about being a ‘girl cop’ and see that girls can do the job well without having to be 6-feet tall and built like a Mack truck.
-Comments like, ‘You aren’t as scary as the cops in the movies,’ is a compliment.
+When they say, ‘You aren’t as scary as the cops in the movies,’ it is a compliment.
 We do not always have to be scary and overpowering to do our job effectively,” she said.

 Communication is key

-“Communication skills and the ability to read other people’s emotions are female agents’ best assets.
-Giving insight on a case from a mother’s, sister’s or girlfriend’s perspective to SSU teammates can be beneficial when assessing motivations and courses of action when the suspect’s drive or weaknesses are linked to their relationship with a woman in their life,” said.
-“Going through Crisis Negotiation certification with CDCR Crisis Response Team showed me how incredibly important verbal skills can be.
-Choosing the right words in critical situations, understanding the psychological state of the suspects and hostages, and communicating with understanding and authority brings success in negotiations.
-Women generally possess an ability to communicate effectively.”
+“Communication skills and the ability to read other people’s emotions are (our) best assets.
+Giving insight on a case from a mother’s, sister’s or girlfriend’s perspective to SSU teammates can be beneficial when assessing motivations,” she said.
+“Going through Crisis Negotiation certification with CDCR Crisis Response Team showed me the importance of verbal skills.
+Choosing the right words in critical situations, understanding the psychological state of the suspects and hostages, and communicating with understanding and authority brings success in negotiations.”

 “In working with outside law enforcement special teams that do not have a female agent assigned to the unit, I find that they quickly see the advantages of having a qualified female team member.
 There have been a few teams that hired a female investigator to their unit after working with me for a period of time,” she said.
 “They really grasped all the subtle differences and unique skill sets that a female agent can provide to the team dynamic.”

-She said it’s all about living up to the values of the department.
+Live up to the values of the department

 “Ultimately I believe the SSU goal is to support the mission of the department with honor, uphold the law with integrity, and serve and protect society with humility,” she said.
 “Ideally and gratefully we come home to our families at the end of the day.”